 When your family meets the family Deductible, no one in the family needs to pay Deductibles for the rest of the Plan Year.
-Your Deductible is not included in the Out-of-pocket Limit.

 Stacked Deductible

 Your Plan may have a Stacked Deductible.
 If your Plan has this Deductible, and you are on a two-person, parent and Child or family plan, a covered family member may meet the individual Deductible and begin receiving post-Deductible benefits.